Hoag (health network): Facilities

-Hoag Women’s Health Institute

-Women's health services, including gynecologic care, maternal child services, and progressive breast care through Hoag Breast Care Center.

-Hoag Breast Care Center

-Hoag recently became the first hospital in California to offer tomosynthesis or 3D mammography for women with dense breast tissue.

 History

-The idea to build a hospital for the residents of coastal Orange County dates back to 1944.
-The Rev. Raymond Brahams, seven Presbyterian church members and one physician formed a corporation called the Presbyterian Hospital of Laguna Beach.
-They began a fund-raising campaign in the local community and changed the name to the Presbyterian Hospital of Orange County after securing a site on the bluffs in Newport Beach.
-Unable to afford construction costs following World War II, their search for funds became more critical.
+Plans for a hospital serving coastal Orange County date to 1944, when the Rev. Raymond Brahams, seven Presbyterian church members, and one physician incorporated as the Presbyterian Hospital of Laguna Beach.
+After a local fund-raising campaign and the purchase of a site on the bluffs in Newport Beach, they renamed it the Presbyterian Hospital of Orange County.
+They could not afford construction costs after World War II.

-In 1950, the Hoag Family Foundation-established 10 years earlier by George Hoag Sr., who was an early partner in the J.C.
-Penney Company, his wife Grace and their son George Hoag II-learned of the hospital project and donated the funds needed to begin construction.
-With the support of the Hoag Family Foundation and the community, the hospital was completed in just two years and named Hoag Memorial Hospital Presbyterian.
+In 1950, the Hoag Family Foundation learned of the project and donated the funds to begin construction.
+The foundation had been established a decade earlier by George Hoag Sr., an early partner in the J. C. Penney Company, with his wife Grace and their son George Hoag II.
+The hospital was completed in two years and named Hoag Memorial Hospital Presbyterian.
+It opened on September 15, 1952, with 75 beds, 68 staff physicians, and 60 employees.

-The George Hoag Family Foundation and the Association of Presbyterian Members, as the two founding organizations of the hospital, continue providing leadership as corporate members of the Hoag corporation.
-These corporate members annually elect the board of directors, which includes representatives from the Hoag community and medical staff, as well as the chief executive officer.
-When the hospital opened on September 15, 1952, there were 75 beds, 68 staff physicians and 60 employees.
+The George Hoag Family Foundation and the Association of Presbyterian Members, the hospital's two founding organizations, remain corporate members of the Hoag corporation.
+They elect the board of directors, which includes representatives of the Hoag community and medical staff and the chief executive officer.

 Rankings

-U.S. News & World Report’s 2021-2022 Best Hospitals Rankings named Hoag Memorial Hospital Presbyterian, the highest ranked hospital in Orange County, the fourth-best hospital in the Los Angeles metro area and ninth-best hospital in California.
+In U.S. News & World Reports 2021–2022 Best Hospitals rankings, Hoag was the top-ranked hospital in Orange County, fourth in the Los Angeles metropolitan area, and ninth in California.